kubernetes-sigs/kueue/site/content/en/docs/tasks/dev/develop-acc.md

 Optionally, it can watch custom [parameters](/docs/reference/kueue.v1beta1/#kueue-x-k8s-io-v1beta1-AdmissionCheckParametersReference) objects.

-The [Provisioning Admission Check Controller](/docs/admission-check-controllers/provisioning/) implements this in `pkg/controller/admissionchecks/provisioning/admissioncheck_reconciler.go`
+The Demo Admission Check Controller implements this in `cmd/experimental/demo-acc/internal/controller/admissioncheck_controller.go` setting all the AdmissionChecks managed by it as `Active` without any additional checks.

 ### Workload Reconciler

 It is in charge of maintaining the [AdmissionCheckStates](/docs/concepts/admission_check/#admissioncheckstates) of individual workloads based on the ACC's custom logic.
 It can either allow the admission, requeue or fail the workload.

-The [Provisioning Admission Check Controller](/docs/admission-check-controllers/provisioning/) implements this in `pkg/controller/admissionchecks/provisioning/controller.go`
+The Demo Admission Check Controller implements this in `cmd/experimental/demo-acc/internal/controller/workload_controller.go` setting the Workload's AdmissionCheckState to `Ready` one minute after the Workload's creation.

 ### Parameters Object Type
 Optionally, you can define a cluster level object type to hold the Admission Check parameters specific to your implementation.